asyncapi/modelina/README.md

 - Want to generate the models into files?
 Sure!
 - Want to combine all the models into one single file?
 Sure!

-Whatever interaction you need you can create.</td>
+Whatever interaction you need, you can create.</td>
 <td>

 ```typescript